microsoftgraph/msgraph-sdk-javascript/README.md

 ### 2. Authenticate for the Microsoft Graph service

 The Microsoft Graph JavaScript Client Library has an adapter implementation ([MSALAuthenticationProvider](src/MSALAuthenticationProvider.ts)) for [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core) (Microsoft Authentication Library) which takes care of getting the `accessToken`.
-MSAL library does not ship with this library, user have to include it externally (For including MSAL, refer [this](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core#installation)).
+MSAL library does not ship with this library, user has to include it externally (For including MSAL, refer [this](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-core#installation)).

 > **Note:** MSAL is supported only for frontend applications, for server-side authentication you have to implement your own AuthenticationProvider.
 Refer implementing [Custom Authentication Provider](./docs/CustomAuthenticationProvider.md).